This section outlines a number of activities and tools necessary to manage and improve suppliers’ performance.

 The incumbent supplier should be made aware that you are planning to perform a benchmarking exercise before you go out to the market place.

 Benchmarking is generally an informal process and the Management Information Hub is a good source of information, as is the internet.
 You can also contact a number of suppliers directly.
-However it is important to ensure these recipients of requests understand this is a benchmarking exercise and not a business opportunity.
+However it is important to ensure that these suppliers who receive requests for information understand that you are conducting a benchmarking exercise and that this is not a business opportunity.
 The request should be simple enough for the suppliers to provide the information without having to spend a great deal of time doing so.

 If the supplier is willing to accept their prices are not in line with the market rate, this will be a relatively pain free cost reduction for you.
 If the supplier is unwilling to negotiate a reduction, you should initiate the escalation process.
 Include this as an agenda item at the next Review Meeting.